HazardDede/pnp/README.md

     pip install pnp[fswatcher,faceR]

-Please see the component documentation to see if a component requires an extra or not.
+Please consult the component documentation to see if a component requires an extra or not.

 <a name="gettingstarted"></a>

 ## 2\.
 Getting started

-Define `pulls` to suck/pull data from source systems.
+Define `pulls` to fetch / pull data from source systems.
 Define one `push` or multiple `pushes` per pull to transfer the pulled data anywhere else (you only need a plugin that knows how to handle the target).
-You can define your configurations in `yaml` or `json`.
+You configure your pipeline in `yaml`:
-It is up to you.
-I prefer yaml...

 ```yaml
 - name: hello-world